lpcalisi/cloudsec-workshop-iac/terraform/docs/status.md

 ```

-**:warning: IMPORTANT: either `terraform refresh` or `terraform import` update the changes only on the states, its not added the statements to your terraform files.
-If you want it, you should add it by hand based on state.**
+**:warning: IMPORTANT: both `terraform refresh` and `terraform import` update the changes only on the states, but they are not added to your terraform files.
+If you want that, you should add them by hand using the generated state as a guide.**

 For more docs:

  &rarr; <a href="https://www.terraform.io/docs/state/index.html"> Terraform State </a>

  &rarr; <a href="https://www.terraform.io/docs/backends/types/local.html"> Terraform Local </a>

  &rarr; <a href="https://www.terraform.io/docs/backends/types/remote.html"> Terraform Remote </a>